IF YOU RECEIVE AN EVICTION NOTICE

 • Failure to renew a substantially similar rental agreement when the term of your lease is up

-• Failure to provide the landlord reasonable access to your rental unit (note that landlords and property managers must provide you with a WRITTEN 24-HOUR NOTICE prior to entering your unit)
+• Failure to provide the landlord reasonable access to your rental unit.
+Remember: landlords and property managers must provide you with written 24-hour notice prior to entering your unit.

 • The person at the end of the lease term is a subtenant not approved by the landlord

-• The landlord or their immediate family members (spouses, children, parents, grandchildren, or grandparents) will move into the rental unit
+• The landlord or their immediate family members (spouse, children, parents, grandchildren, or grandparents) will move into the rental unit

 • An on-site manager will move into the rental unit